l50/unm_ismart_presentation/1_vm_setup.md

 # Virtual Machine Setup
 This section will help you to configure your kali VM that you can use to reproduce the topics covered during the presentation.

-1. Full screen your VM
+1. Fullscreen your VM
-   * On Mac OS you can use Command-F
+   * On Mac OS, you can use Command-F
-   * On Linux you can use Right Ctrl-F
+   * On Linux, you can use Right Ctrl-F

 2. Change the default password